ggrahambaker/ggrahambaker.github.io/_posts/2019-06-25-premier_league_predictor.md

-Looking at the comparision between players bought and points, there seems to be little correlation.
+Looking at the comparison between players bought and points, there seems to be little correlation.
 Same with players sold and points.
 Thinking about it, it seems as though high spending teams would be earning more points, but that is not as significant as I thought.
 The same is true with players sold, if you sell your best players, you probably are going to be worse!
 The net transfer spent shows the difference between sold and bought, meaning if a team is in the positive, they sold more than they bought.
 There seems to be almost no correlation between these and point values.